TomaszAlbertBernat/AgentTom/docs/GETTING_STARTED.md

-# Getting Started with AliceAGI
+# Getting Started with AgentTom

 This guide will help you set up and run AliceAGI on your local machine.